vero-nika-2828/GlottoLotto_Matching-game/README.md

 * with start of every game the position of cards changes
 * each card flips around when the user clicks on it
 * the animal name is being said each time card flips around
-* when two selected cards match, the cards dissaper and sound effect indicates the correct match
+* when two selected cards match, the cards dissapear and sound effect indicates the correct match
 * the selected cards stay up for a while before match or no match is being signalled in order for the user to memorise the position of the cards or see the cars they matched
 * it is not possible to click the same card twice in the row
 * when two selected cards don't match, the cards turn back and back of the card is shown